Eclipse – Behind the scenes – Sky Replacement

 Video Copilot Optical Flares – I’m sure you’re familiar with the amazing tools that Video Copilot produces and Optical Flares is no different!
 It has tons of great presets and gives users complete control over all aspects of the flare.

-Alternately, try Red Giant Knoll Light Factory, another powerful lens flare tool and works in a lot of different host applications.
+Alternately, try Red Giant Knoll Light Factory, (available in the VFX Suite) powerful lens flare tool and works in a lot of different host applications.

 Please check out In Depth: Lens Flare Plug-ins for After Effects, a 5 part series on Lens Flare plug-ins for After Effects.